danlope-rei/febs/ReadMe.md

     }

 Notes:
- - the `febs-config.json` overrides the `webpack.overrides.config.js` file. (i.e., if `entry` and `output` are
-   specified in both, the build will use the entries in `febs-config.json`.
+ - the `febs-config.json` overrides the `webpack.overrides.config.js` file. (i.e., if `entry` and `output` are specified in both, the build will use the entries in `febs-config.json`.
- - the `entry/output` paths are resolved relative to where the npm root directory, i.e., where the `package.json` is located.
-(This is different from the overrides file where the fully qualified path must be specified.)
+ - the `entry/output` paths are resolved relative to npm root.
  - the `output` path is appended with `<package name>`, i.e., `dist/details/`.
 Use the overrides file if you want to specify a unique path.

 ####  `entry` property